daakiv/jsonld-templates/farajahMH/farajahMH_conceptNote.md

 * In the data warehouse there are facts that corresponds to LOINC observations and measurements
 * Different parts of a fully specified observation or measurement in LOINC like code, component, system, timing, scale and method are captured across the several dimensions of the measurement and observation facts in the data warehouse
-* These dimensions include records for concept, person, tool, visit, agent, place and panel
+* These dimensions include records for concept, person, instrument, method, sample, visit, agent, place and panel

 INSPIRE data warehouse development is led by Dorothy Mailosi.